HCRG Care Group: Bath and North East Somerset

 The company won a seven-year £700m prime provider contract to run health services in Bath and North East Somerset in 2016.
 This included running adult social work services, something that had not been done by a commercial organisation in the UK before.
 Forty-three social workers were transferred to the company.
 The service experienced significant IT issues during its first three months of operation which resulted in the cancellation of patient appointments, correspondence not being sent out and problems with updating patient records.

-In 2021, as a result of this contract the company's Managing Director was noted to have been given a seat on the BSW Partnership Board.
+In 2021, as a result of this contract, the company's Managing Director was noted to have been given a seat on the BSW Partnership Board.

 In that year, the services provided were reported to include two community hospitals, outpatients' clinics, and school nursing and immunisation services.
-The organisation's contract was extended to 2027, taking it to the full 10 year term, at a slightly reduced £54.5m as a result of two services being brought back in house.
+The organisation's contract was extended to 2027, taking it to the full 10-year term, at a slightly reduced £54.5m as a result of two services being brought back in-house.
 Councillor Rob Appleyard told a scrutiny panel meeting that awarding the contract was "not universally accepted" and there was "continual distrust", but "Covid was the making of the relationship with Virgin Care".

+In 2024, its contracts to deliver public health services for children and families was renewed.

+In 2025, the company was awarded a new contract seeing it delivering many of its existing services, as well as expanding its footprint delivering community services across the BSW ICB area.

-West Lancashire
+Lancashire

-In 2016, the company won a five year contract from West Lancashire CCG to provide adult community health services and urgent care services across the area.
+In 2016, the company won a five-year contract from West Lancashire CCG to provide adult community health services and urgent care services across the area.
 Commissioners said that the contract would lead to more "joined up" care.
 In May 2021, the service was rated good by the CQC in its first inspection.

+In 2018, Lancashire County Council awarded a £104m contract to provide public health services for children aged 0 to 19 following a re-evaluation of bids after a high court decision that the Council had not followed the proper procurement process.
+In May 2025, the council awarded a further 5 year contract to HCRG Care Group to continue delivering the services.